hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_72cd8230-3817-4a78-bab3-56cdd7bbbf23-0_0.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts and their AI companions conducting experiments on the surface of a massive, gas giant planet."
+"A team of Ainautes and their AI companions conducting experiments on the surface of a massive, gas giant planet."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.
 -->